RaphaelAudet/azure-docker-mendix/README.md

 ## Requirements:

 * Microsoft Azure Account (you need privileges to run ARM templates and a valid subscription)
-* optional: Mendix 6.9 application package MDA available throught a wget download
+* Mendix 6.9 application package MDA available throught a wget download

 *  *Optional*: If you wish to customize your Mendix application configuration (for application constants...) you should use the template *m2ee.azure.yaml* file and provide the location of your configuration